 Hereafter, we consider two-dimensional conformal field theory.
 A field of two-dimensional conformal field theory is an operator-valued real analytic function.
-A conformal field theory in which any field is holomorphic is called a {\it chiral conformal field theory.} It is noteworthy that the algebra of a chiral conformal field theory satisfies a purely algebraic axiom, which was introduced by Borcherds \cite{B}, see also \cite{G}.
-It is called a {\it vertex algebra} or a {\it vertex operator algebra} \cite{FLM} and has been studied intensively by many authors, see e.g., \cite{LL,FHL,FB}.
+A conformal field theory in which any field is holomorphic is called a {\it chiral conformal field theory.} It is noteworthy that the algebra of a chiral conformal field theory satisfies a purely algebraic set of axioms, which was introduced by Borcherds \cite{B} (see also \cite{G}).
+It is called a {\it vertex algebra} or a {\it vertex operator algebra} \cite{FLM} and has been studied intensively by many authors, e.g., \cite{LL,FHL,FB}.
 In contrast, a formulation of the algebra of a non-chiral conformal field theory needs analytic properties and seems impossible to describe in a purely algebraic way.

-Moore and Seiberg constructed a non-chiral conformal field theory as an extension of a holomorphic and an anti-holomorphic vertex operator algebras by their modules \cite{MS1,MS2}.
-The bootstrap equations in this case are translated as a monodromy invariant property of the four point correlation functions.
-In the physics literature, this property was reformulated later by Fuchs, Runkel and Schweigert in \cite{FRS}, which says that the algebra describing the conformal field theory is a Frobenius algebra object in the braided tensor category constructed from holomorphic and anti-holomorphic vertex operator algebras.
+Moore and Seiberg constructed a non-chiral conformal field theory as an extension of a chiral and an anti-chiral (anti-holomorphic) vertex operator algebras by their modules \cite{MS1,MS2}.
+The bootstrap equations, in this case, are translated as a monodromy invariant property of the four-point correlation functions.
+In the physics literature, this property was reformulated later by Fuchs, Runkel, and Schweigert in \cite{FRS}, which says that the algebra describing the conformal field theory is a Frobenius algebra object in the braided tensor category constructed from chiral and anti-chiral vertex operator algebras.

-A mathematical approach in this direction is due to Huang and Kong \cite{HK} based on the representation theory of a {\it regular vertex operator algebra} developed by Huang and Lepowsky in a series of papers \cite{HL1,HL2,HL3,H1,H2}.
+A mathematical approach in this direction is due to Huang and Kong \cite{HK} based on the representation theory of a {\it regular vertex operator algebra} developed by Huang and Lepowsky in a series of papers \cite{HL1,HL2,HL3,H1,H2} (see also \cite{M6} for a different method using conformal blocks).
 A regular vertex operator algebra is a class of vertex operator algebras with a semisimple module category (all the representations are completely reducible).
-One of the prominent results is obtained by Huang, which states that the representation category of a regular vertex operator algebra (of strong CFT type) inherits a modular tensor category structure \cite{H3,H4}.
+One of the noticeable results is obtained by Huang, which states that the representation category of a regular vertex operator algebra (of strong CFT type) inherits a modular tensor category structure \cite{H3,H4}.